perun-network/perun-wallet-spec/tutorial/Tutorial.md

 ### Contact us
-If remain open questions, feel free to open an issue on github.
+If there remain open questions, feel free to open an issue on github.
 Alternatively, check out our [discord](https://perun.network/discord).